abhi8284/zkBTC-Links/README.md

 ## What Are Bitcoin Links (BTC-Links)?

 Bitcoin Links (BTC-Links) is a project that aims to make Bitcoin transactions and interactions more accessible to web2 users by providing a simple and intuitive interface.
-Inspired by Solana's Blinks and Actions, BTC-Links allows users to perform various Bitcoin-related actions, such as transferring Runes and BRC-20 tokens, from any supported network with ease.
+Inspired by Solana's Blinks and Actions, BTC-Links allows users to perform various Bitcoin-related actions, such as transferring Runes and BRC-20 tokens, from any supported Bitcoin L2 networks with ease.
+Including Zk-BTC , BEVM etc.

 ## Key Features of BTC-Links